 Barley is high in linoleic acid, a traditional calmant for dry skin.

-Britain in a Bottle Noble Isle sources natural extract of malted barley from the time-honoured Balvenie Distillery in Dufftown, one of only a few distilleries still harvesting and malting its own barley to create an exclusive range of handcrafted single malt Scotch whiskies, characterised by a smooth, honeyed complexity.
+Noble Isle sources natural extract of malted barley from the time honoured Balvenie Distillery in Dufftown, one of only a few distilleries still harvesting and malting its own barley to create an exclusive range of hand-crafted single malt Scottish whiskies characterised by smooth, honeyed complexity.

 Products available: Hand Wash, Hand Lotion, Bath & Shower Gel, Fine Fragrance Candle and Reed Diffuser.